Corporate & employee volunteering

 - Promote volunteering through existing communication channels

-- Provide easy-entry options like micro-volunteering
+- Provide easy-entry options like micro-volunteering and provide a range of different formats and causes to choose from

 - Create a feedback loop to evolve the programme based on employee input